-I am stoked to let you know I’ve signed a publishing deal with Rare Bird Lit of Los Angeles and they will release my memoir “Sonic Warrior: My Life As A Rock and Roll Reprobate” in Spring 2020!
-The book is CRAZY BUT TRUE stories from my decades in the music biz including chapters like “The Time Our Tour Bus Ran Over A Guy on the NJ Turnpike,” “The Time Snoop Dogg Got Me So High I Drooled in My Own Lap” and “The Time I Went to the Arctic and Got in A Mosh Pit with A Bunch of Kids in Polar Bear Fur While Metallica Sang About Sodomizing A Goat.”
-The Foreword is written by my friend Corey Taylor of Slipknot and Stone Sour.
-Plus, there will be an original illustration for each chapter by my longtime partner-in-artistic-crime Alan MacBain.
-Lots more details to follow, but in the meantime you can pre-order a signed first-edition below.
-You can pre-order unsigned copies via Amazon.com and Target.
-However, the best place to order is thru RareBirdBooks.com.
-Please help spread the word and count on me doing a book tour and a lot of promotion for it.
-This is the culmination of years of work and I’m glad to finally get the word out!
+Lou now adds “author” to his list of accomplishments as he’s signed a publishing deal with Rare Bird Lit of Los Angeles and will release his memoir “Sonic Warrior: My Life As A Rock and Roll Reprobate” on April 14, 2020!
+The book is CRAZY BUT TRUE stories from his decades in the music biz including chapters like “The Time Our Tour Bus Ran Over A Guy on the NJ Turnpike,” “The Time Snoop Dogg Got Me So High I Drooled in My Own Lap” and “The Time I Went to the Arctic and Got in A Mosh Pit with A Bunch of Kids in Polar Bear Fur While Metallica Sang About Sodomizing A Goat.”
+The Foreword is written by Corey Taylor of Slipknot and Stone Sour.
+Plus, there will be an original illustration for each chapter by Lou’s longtime partner-in-artistic-crime Alan MacBain.
+You can pre-order a signed first-edition NOW.
+You can also pre-order unsigned copies via Amazon.com.
+However, the best place to pre-order is thru RareBirdBooks.com.
+Please help spread the word and count on Brutus doing a book tour and a lot of promotion for it.
+This is the culmination of years of work and we’re glad to finally get the word out!

 The 2018 holiday card from Lou and Darla has been revealed and it may be the best yet!